mholt/PapaParse/README.md

 Tests
 -----

 Papa Parse is under test.
-Download this repository and open `tests/tests.html` in your browser to run them.
+Download this repository, run `npm install`, and run `npm test` to run the tests in your browser.